-Who is eligible for financial aid?
+Who is eligible for partial scholarships?

 All candidates who apply by 1 May.

-Do I need to be admitted before I can apply for financial aid?
+Do I have to be admitted before applying for scholarships?

-How are scholarships allocated?
+How are partial scholarships allocated?

 - Personal suitability (CV, professional experience, entrepreneurship, international experience, civic engagement) [weight: 40%]

-- Academic Excellence (Strength of academic background, academic performance - grades/transcripts, general academic qualification, linguistic qualification) [weight: 40%]
+- Academic excellence (strength of academic background, academic performance - grades/transcripts, general academic qualification, linguistic qualification) [weight: 40%]

 - Motivation (convincing motivation to study public policy or international affairs, motivation to study at the Hertie School, overall coherence) [weight: 20%]